recheckdev/recheck/ruby/recheck/README.md

 Add Recheck to your `Gemfile`:

     gem "recheck"
+    # if you're using rails, instead add:
+    gem "recheck-rails"

 Recheck runs against production data, so don't put it only in a `development` or `test` group like a testing tool.